 - Communicate as often as necessary but not in a way that’s distracting.

 - Make sure written instruction or conversation is descriptive enough to carry your intended meaning clearly.

 - Try to get your point across as succinctly as possible.

-In short, effective communication can help solve both loneliness and misunderstandings, two of the most prominent remote working challenges.
+In short, effective communication can help solve both loneliness and misunderstandings, two of the most prominent challenges of working remotely.

 When your home is your workplace, it can be extremely difficult to separate the two.
 And especially for individuals with families, failure to keep work and home life balanced can create hardship.
 But cutting straight to the heart of the matter, the best way to minimize tension is to set clear expectations for both sides of the coin and then stick with it.
 In other words, make it obvious to coworkers when they can expect you to be available and when you will be taking breaks.
 In the same sense, let family know when you need uninterrupted time to get things done.
 But also make sure to let them know when they can expect you to be present and attentive with them.

 Even with these guidelines, keeping a healthy work/life balance is extremely difficult.
 Because sometimes, you just need to “send that email”, even when it’s time to be with family.
 And of course, there are valid exceptions to the rules at times.
 But for the most part, being able to set expectations and honor them will go far in maintaining a healthy work/life relationship.

 Challenges of Working Remotely and VTR Learning